Fourth Degree Knights

 On February 22, 1900, the first Fourth Degree exemplification or degree ceremony was held in New York City.
 The Fourth Degree imparts a lesson on the virtue of patriotism.
 The primary purpose of this degree is to foster the spirit of patriotism in members and the community at large and to encourage active Catholic citizenship.

 Local units, called assemblies, draw their members from Knights of Columbus councils.
-The qualifications for membership in the Fourth Degree are: membership in the Knights of Columbus for at least six months and being a Third Degree Knight.
+The qualification for membership in the Fourth Degree is simply membership in the Knights of Columbus as a Third Degree Knight.

 Fourth Degree Knights may become part of the assembly’s color corps.
-These members are recognized widely by their distinctive attire of tuxedo, feathered hat (chapeau), cape and sword.
+These members are recognized widely by their distinctive uniform (slacks, blazer and beret), which on July 1, 2019 replaced the previous attire of tuxedo, feathered hat (chapeau), cape and sword.
 These members regularly take part in civic events and at ecclesial functions at Catholic churches.
-The various colored capes and chapeau feathers denote different officer positions within the Fourth Degree.
+The various colored patches on the berets denote different officer positions within the Fourth Degree.

 Every citizen of every nation must engage himself daily in efforts to create a better understanding and appreciation of his country’s history and ideals.
 That is the meaning of citizenship; the living out of the virtue of patriotism.